volkandindar/agartha/README.md

 # Agartha { LFI | RCE | Auth | SQLi | Http-Js }
 Agartha is a penetration testing tool which creates dynamic payload lists and user access matrix to find injection flaws and authentication/authorization issues.
 Also it converts Http requests to JavaScript to help digging up XSS issues more.
 Features:

-- **Payload Generator**: It creates payloads for different attacks.
+- **Payload Generator**: It creates payloads/wordlist against different attacks.
-	- **Directory Traversal/Local File Inclusion wordlist**: It creates dynamic dictionary list with various encoding and escaping characters.
+	- **Directory Traversal/Local File Inclusion**: It creates dynamic dictionary list with various encoding and escaping characters.
-	- **Remote Code Execution wordlist**: It creates dynamic dictionary list for both unix and windows environments with different combinations.
+	- **Remote Code Execution**: It creates dynamic dictionary list for both unix and windows environments with different combinations.
-	- **SQL Injection wordlist**: It creates static boolean based SQLi dictionary list to help revealing vulnerable spots.
+	- **SQL Injection Boolean-based**: It creates static boolean based SQLi dictionary list to help revealing vulnerable spots.
 - **Authorization Matrix**: It creates an acccess role matrix based on user sessions and helps to find auhtorization/authentication related issues.
 - And **Http Request to JavaScript Converter**: It converts Http requests to JavaScript code and might be useful for digging up XSS issues more.

 Here is a small tutorial how to use each features.

-## Directory Traversal/Local File Inclusion wordlist
+## Directory Traversal/Local File Inclusion
 It both supports unix and windows file systems.
 You can generate any wordlists for the path you want.
 You just need to supply a file path and that's all.

 **'Depth'** is represantion of how deep the wordlist should be.
 You can generates word list 'till/equal to' this value.